hkumar01/Binary-Tree-School-Database/README.md

 - student.h

 Compile/Runtime Errors
-- Operation 11 and Operation 13 have not been implemented yet
+- Operation 13 has not been implemented

 References
 - Referenced former orientation leader Michelle Kutsanov code and used treeToFile functions to save BSTs for student and faculty to file